Friday Mar 19th, 2021, 0615-1900

 La Barge spring to Montana Mountain mm 33

 We got an early start to enjoy the cool morning hours of hiking.
-It was too cool as my toes stared to go numb from the condensation on the grass.
+It was a bit too cool as my toes stared to go numb from the condensation on the grass.
 We left trail 104 Lost Dutchman for Red Tanks Canyon trail.
 The going got a bit rougher as we headed up a steep, narrow canyon chocked with vegetation and boulders.
 We really had to look for the cairns and got off track a bit as the scant trail climbed high above the wash.
 Thorny plants grabbed at our legs and arms.
-This trail was not equestrian ready but it sure was beautiful.
+This trail was not equestrian-ready but it sure was beautiful!

-We came to a spot thick with sauguarro.
-I’ve climbed over a lot of downed trees but here we had to negotiate a fallen sauguarro across the trail…no climbing over!
+We came to a spot thick with saguaro.
+I’ve climbed over a lot of downed trees but here we had to negotiate a fallen saguaro across the trail…no climbing over!

 We entered a much higher elevation ecosystem where most of the diverse cactus species like cholla disappeared and instead prickly pear reigned supreme.
 There was also still plenty of cats claw to grab at our legs.
 We spooked 5 deer and a number of rabbits.
 I forgot to mention that I saw a cute little ring necked snake the first day….the only snake so far.

 We picked up a trail called the Hoolie Bacon…I’d like to know the history behind that name.
 Then we got to a high pass where I could see Four Peaks, so just for fun I turned my phone airplane mode off.
 I was amazed to see that I had service!
 So we stopped to order water filters.
 I was frustrated by having to enter passwords, credit card numbers and do 2 step verification since I hadn’t accessed my account from my new phone yet.
 But really, the convenience of ordering stuff from the internet in the middle of a wilderness cannot be overstated.
 From where I stood, I couldn’t see a single sign of civilization.